wix-playground/stylable-components/specs/dropdowns.md

 ### Touch Handling

 #### Dropdown

 Same as click behavior, apart from touchdown behavior which will be implemented in the next iteration.

+#### AutoComplete

+Same as click behavior, apart from touchdown behavior which will be implemented in the next iteration.